 Baptism by water is a public sign that a person has repented of sins, received forgiveness of sins, died with Christ to sin, been raised to newness of life, and received the Holy Spirit.
 Baptism is a sign of the believer’s incorporation into the body of Christ as expressed in the local church.
 Baptism is also a pledge to serve Christ according to the gifts given to each person.

 Baptism is for those who confess Jesus Christ as Lord and Saviour and commit themselves to follow Christ in obedience as members of the local church.
 Baptism is for those who understand its meaning, are able to be accountable to Christ and the church, and voluntarily request it on the basis of their faith response to Jesus Christ.

 We practice water baptism by immersion administered by the local church.
 Local congregations may receive into membership those who have been baptized by another mode on their confession of faith.
 Persons who claim baptism as infants and wish to become members of a Mennonite Brethren congregation are to receive baptism on their confession of faith.

 Word Count: 241

-Article 8: Christian Baptism (2019 DRAFT #8)
+Article 8: Christian Baptism (2020 DRAFT #12)

-We believe that when people respond in faith to God’s invitation to repentance, new life, and discipleship, God calls each of them to receive water baptism in the name of the Father, Son, and Holy Spirit. ¹
+We believe that when people respond in faith to God’s invitation to repentance, new life, and discipleship, God calls each of them to receive water baptism in the name of the Father, Son, and Holy Spirit.

-Baptism is an act of obedience which testifies that God in Christ has cleansed a person from sin, freed them from the power of sin and death, given them the Holy Spirit, and united them with the body of Christ.
-In baptism the believer also publicly bears witness to their own commitment to follow Jesus as Lord, serving as a member of the local congregation in God’s Kingdom mission.
-Baptism is the God-given means by which the local church family incorporates followers of Jesus. ³
+Baptism is an act of obedience which testifies that God in Christ has forgiven and cleansed a person from sin, freed them from the power of sin and death, given them the Holy Spirit, and united them with the body of Christ.
+Baptism by immersion is a powerful testimony that a believer has been washed by the Spirit, has died with Christ to sin and has been raised to newness of life.

 Word Count: 294